FAQ - Frequently Asked Questions

 University Park, PA 16802-1222

 What is a grace period?

 A payment-free period during which no principal or interest accrues.

 Your loan is from a revolving fund, which means that as you repay your loan(s), Penn State is able to lend funds to other students.

 What is the difference between a University Scholarship and an Outside Scholarship?

 The recipient of a University Scholarship is selected by Penn State.

-An Outside Scholarship is a scholarship that is awarded by an organization not affiliated with Penn State (i.e. professional organizations, clubs, high schools, etc.) and the awarding organization selects the recipient.
+An Outside Scholarship or External Award is a scholarship that is awarded by an organization not affiliated with Penn State (i.e. professional organizations, clubs, high schools, etc.) and the awarding organization selects the recipient.

 Outside scholarships are available to students who are willing to take the time to look for them.
 Outside scholarships are awarded for many different reasons.
 The qualifications may be a specific major, a geographical area, or a special talent.

 There are many sources for outside scholarships.
 The Office of Student Aid provides a starting point: http://studentaid.psu.edu/types-of-aid/scholarships.